-Open doctoral positions are announced at jobs & vacancies and the departments web, usually during the spring with studies commencing in September.
+Open doctoral positions are announced at the University's web and the departments web, usually during the spring with studies commencing in September.
 Applications should be submitted through the university's electronic application system.

 In order to be admitted to PhD studies in Economic history, you must have basic eligibility as well as specific eligibility.

-- Special eligibility, 240 higher education credits in economic history, or substantial equivalent knowledge aquired in Sweden or abroad.
+- Special eligibility, 240 higher education credits in economic history, or substantial equivalent knowledge acquired in Sweden or abroad.

-You can read more information in the General Study Plan (in Swedish) for Economic History.
+You can read more information in the General Study Plan for Economic History.

-Applications can only be submitted for specific advertised PhD postitions.
+Applications can only be submitted for specific advertised PhD positions.
 These applications can be written in Swedish or English.
 The documents submitted should include the following: